 If you need to find drinking water outside your home, you can use rainwater, streams, rivers and other moving bodies of water, ponds and lakes, and natural springs.
 If you question its purity, be sure to treat the water first.
 Use saltwater only if you distill it first.
 Do NOT drink floodwater.

-Treating Water: Treat water for drinking, cooking, washing utensils, and cleaning kitchen and bathroom surfaces only if it is of questionable quality.
-Also treat the water used for washing hands and bathing.
+Treating Water: Treat water for drinking, cooking, washing utensils, and cleaning kitchen and bathroom surfaces, only if it is questionable quality.
+Also, treat the water used for washing hands and bathing.
 Always use clean or treated water to wash any parts of the body that have come in contact with surfaces contaminated by floodwaters.
 There are several ways to treat water, but none is perfect.
 The best solution is often a combination of methods.

 - Household liquid bleach can kill microorganisms in water.
 Use chlorine bleach from a freshly opened bottle.
 Use only regular household liquid bleach that contains approximately 5.25 to 6.0 percent sodium hypochlorite as its only active ingredient.
 Do not use scented bleaches, color-safe bleaches, or bleaches with added cleaners.
 The potency of bleach diminishes with time, so use bleach from a newly opened or unopened bottle.
 Add 16 drops or ⅛ teaspoon of fresh liquid chlorine bleach per gallon of water, stir and let stand for 30 minutes.
 If the water has a slight scent of chlorine, you can use it.
 If it does not, add another 16 drops of bleach, stir, and let stand again for 30 minutes.
 If the water still does not have a slight scent of chlorine, discard it and find another source of water.